 Which dog breed is the heaviest?
 Some dogs stand taller than others, while others appear muscular or big-boned.
 Then there comes along a dog that tips the scale higher than the rest.
 These giant dogs rank as the heaviest dogs in the world.
 While giant breeds vary in terms of their origins, most share a history as working dogs.
-They protected livestock, guarded families, hauled heavy loads, or worked in rescue operations.
+The heaviest dog breeds are used to protected livestock, guarded families, hauled heavy loads, or worked in rescue operations.
 Over the years, these breeds grew to enormous sizes and became the giant dogs we know and love today.

 In this article, we’ll discuss 11 of the heaviest dog breeds.
 Measurements will be based on the American Kennel Club (AKC) and Federation Cynologique Internationale (FCI) metrics.
 We will determine rankings according to breeds’ average weight rather than their maximum weight.
 However, we’ll still cover cases of exceptionally massive specimens, especially near the end of the list.
 Here’s a list of the world’s 11 heaviest dogs.